stantaov/Data-Engineering/Data Lake on EMR cluster with Saprk/README.md

-# Project: Data Lake on EMR cluster with Saprk
+# Project: Data Lake using S3 and EMR cluster with Saprk

 This project was offered as part of Udacity's Data Engineering Nanodegree program.